cemde/WhatsNext/PLAN.md

 - Phase 2: Formatter System ✅
 - Phase 3: Worker Loop ✅
 - Phase 4: Queue Operations ✅
+- Phase 5: Job Dependencies ✅

 **Next Steps:**
-1. **Phase 5**: Implement job dependency enforcement
-2. **Phase 6**: Enhanced resource management
+1. **Phase 6**: Enhanced resource management
-3. **Phase 7**: Write tests and documentation
+2. **Phase 7**: Write tests and documentation
-4. **Phase 8**: Add authentication and security features
+3. **Phase 8**: Add authentication and security features

-The system now has a minimal working implementation where a client can continuously pull and execute jobs with proper formatting, queue management, and graceful shutdown.
+The system now has a working implementation with job dependency enforcement, where jobs are only fetched when their dependencies are completed, circular dependencies are detected, and failure status propagates to dependent jobs.